 Looks are Deceiving?

 Relatives of Khan were angry and despondent over the arrest.
 Holding up a dish in her hand, his mother sobbed gently and told the Slime, "Ali loves America.
-Donald Trump once ate at the place where he works and autographed this dish for him.
+Donald Trump once ate in his restaurant and autographed this dish for him.
 He is a U.S. citizen and we can't even get a lawyer for him.
-We don't even know where he is.
-His uncle was even more upset, referring to Sessons as "an evil little leprechaun with horns."
+We don't even know where he is."

 Who Needs Lawyers?

-On a related topic, when queried if rumors were true that he was meeting next month with former KGB officials in Russia to go over some undisclosed matters, Sessions declined to answer for "reasons of national security."
+On a related topic, when queried if rumors were true that he was meeting next month with former KGB officials in Russia to go over security protocols, Sessions declined to answer for "reasons of national security."